olafhartong/sysmon-modular/README.md

 Please keep in mind that any of these configurations should be considered a starting point, tuning per environment is **strongly** recommended.

+**Note:** to get even more value out of the FileExecutable event, consider getting the most up to date version of the LOLdrivers config merged into the config as well.
+You can easily do that by grabbing the file and adding it in the 29_file_execute_detected folder and generate a new config.

 The sysmonconfig.xml within the repo is automatically generated after a successful merge by the PowerShell script and a successful load by Sysmon in an Azure Pipeline run.
 More info on how to generate a custom config, incorporating your own modules [here](https://github.com/olafhartong/sysmon-modular/wiki/Configuration-options#generating-custom-configs)

 ## Pre-Grenerated configurations